Node.js TCP/IP Networking: OS Sockets & Ports

 console.log(socket.localAddress, socket.localPort);

 Routing failures often show up as timeouts, unreachable errors, or connections that never reach the server you expected.
 Use the destination address, not the URL string, when checking route behavior.
-Name resolution can choose one address family, then routing decides how that address moves.
-Chapter 9.2 takes the name-resolution half.
+Name resolution can choose an address family first, then routing decides how that address moves.
+The DNS chapter covers the name-resolution half.

 Route lookup also explains source-address surprises on hosts with several active interfaces.
 A process can run with Wi-Fi, Ethernet, VPN, and container interfaces at the same time.
 The destination address chooses a route.
 The route chooses a preferred source address.
-When application logs record only the remote URL, that lower choice disappears.
-Recording socket.localAddress during connection setup can make the chosen route visible without requiring packet capture.
+If application logs record only the remote URL, that lower choice disappears.
+Recording socket.localAddress during connection setup makes the chosen route visible without packet capture.

-Local delivery is a route result too.
+Local delivery is also a route result.
 If the destination is one of the host's own addresses, the kernel can deliver internally.
-That can happen beyond 127.0.0.1; connecting to the machine's own non-loopback address from the same machine may still stay inside local delivery paths depending on OS behavior.
-The socket endpoints still show the chosen addresses, so inspecting local and remote fields beats guessing from interface names.
+That can happen beyond 127.0.0.1.
+Connecting to the machine's own non-loopback address from the same machine may still stay inside local delivery paths depending on OS behavior.
+Inspecting local and remote socket fields is better than guessing from interface names.

 ARP, Neighbor Discovery, and MTU